nd1012/wan24-Crypto-TPM/src/wan24-Crypto-TPM/README.md

 implemented, and is a point of failure for the TPM offered security stack.
 Once that software was attacked with success, your software has been broken, too.
 So even the identification of a device using TPM isn't 100% trustable.

+## Supported platforms

+All platforms which support TPM should be supported by this library.
+Anyway, Apple devices often don't contain a TPM, but a T2 (which is similar to TPM) instead (which may be called T8012, too).

+I've successfully run the tests on a Windows 11 computer only so far, since at the moment I don't own a Linux device with a TPM.
+But Linux supports TPM, and the underlaying TSS.MSR .NET library supports Linux, finally.

+So the supported platform list may be:

+- Windows (10+)
+- Linux
+- (MAC OSX)

+There seems to be no .NET library for Apples T2 chip, and I'm not going to implement one.
+You could use the MAC OSX API for the T2 chip directly by using interop, but however, since HMAC seems not to be supported, I'd use a T2 as a better HWRNG only.

+For Apple iOS (and others != OSX) there is a "Security Enclave", which is a SoC like TPM - but also without HMAC support, so it can be seen as a better HWRNG, too.

+On an Android device you'd use the KeyChain or TEE API usually, but there could also be a TPM being supported.
+However, it's not supported by the TSS.MSR, so this library can't offer support, too.

+To sum it up: Forget about Apple and Android, and concentrate on Windows and Linux, if you'd like to use this TPM library.

 ## Best practice